-Believe me, I know – any one of these items can be a major investment, and together they will really add up.
-But you don’t have to get everything all at once, and can add to your arsenal as you go along.
+Believe me, I know – any of these items can be a major investment, and together they will add up.
+But you don’t have to get everything all at once and can add to your arsenal as you go along.

 But there are a couple of basic rules when it comes to investing in digital art tools: